Tampa Bay Buccaneers vs. Washington Football Team NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Washington stats and trends

-- So far this season Washington has one win against the spread.
+- Washington has one win against the spread in eight games this season.

-- Washington's games this year have eclipsed the over/under four times in eight opportunities (50%).
+- Washington's games this year have gone over the point total four times in eight opportunities (50%).

-- Washington is 1-1 against the spread and 2-0 overall when the team records more than 22.9 points.
+- Washington is 1-1 against the spread and 2-0 overall in games when it records more than 22.9 points.

-- This season the Football Team have 13 turnovers, one fewer than the Buccaneers have takeaways (14).
+- The Football Team have 13 giveaways this season, while the Buccaneers have 14 takeaways.

 Home and road insights

-- Washington has not covered the spread at home, and is 1-3 overall there, this season.

-- This season, in four home games, Washington has gone over the total twice.
+- Washington has gone over the total twice in four home games this year.

-- Football Team home games this season average 46.1 total points, 4.9 fewer than this contest's over/under (51).
+- Football Team home games this season average 46.1 total points, 4.9 fewer than this matchup's over/under (51).

-- In away games, Tampa Bay is winless against the spread and 2-2 overall.

-- This year, in four road games, Tampa Bay has gone over the total twice.
+- In four road games this season, Tampa Bay has gone over the total twice.

-- Buccaneers away games this season average 51.4 total points, 0.4 more than this outing's over/under (51).
+- Buccaneers away games this season average 51.4 total points, 0.4 more than this matchup's over/under (51).

 Powered by Data Skrive.